Alex Hales: 2016 Pakistan

 Hales was out for six in the first innings in the first Test against Pakistan, and then made 16 in the second innings as England lost by 75 runs.
 England won the second Test, although Hales only scored 34 runs in the match.
 After scoring 17 in the first innings of the third Test, Hales scored 54 in the second innings to help England turn the game around and win by 141 runs.
 Hales again struggled in the final Test, scoring just six in England's first innings as they were dismissed for 328 and just 12 in the second innings, as England suffered a ten-wicket defeat and drew the series, 2–2.
-Hales made scores of seven and 14 in the first two ODIs as England went 2-0 up in the series.
+Hales made scores of seven and 14 in the first two ODIs as England went 2–0 up in the series.
 In the third ODI Hales achieved the highest ever individual ODI score posting 171 during the third ODI against Pakistan on his home soil at Trent Bridge.
 The record was previously held by Robin Smith for 23 years.
 Hales' ton helped England achieve the highest ever team ODI score in the same game with England posting 444–3, bettering the previous record of 443 by Sri Lanka back in 2006 against the Dutch at Amstelveen.
 England won the match by 169 runs as well to seal the series.
 In the fourth ODI Hales made eight as England chased down Pakistan's target of 248 to go 4–0 up in the series.
 In the final match, Hales could only manage 23 as England lost their first game of the series, with it finishing 4–1.
-Hales top-scored for England with 37 in the only T20I between the two sides, but England lost by nine wickets.
+Hales top-scored for England with 37 in the only T20I between the two teams, but England lost by nine wickets.